distillpub/post--distill-hiatus/index.md

 Instead, we think the future for most types of articles is probably self-publication, either on one-off websites or on a hypothetical “Distill Arxiv.”
 There are a few exceptions where we think centralized journal-like entities probably have an important enduring role, but we think the majority of papers are best served by self-publication.

+## Changes in How We Think About Distill

 ### Mentorship is in Tension with Being a Journal

 Behind the scenes, the largest function of Distill is providing feedback and mentorship.
 For some of our early articles, we provided more than 50 hours of help with designing diagrams, improving writing style, and shaping scientific communication.
 Although we’ve generally dialed this down over time, each article still requires significant work.
 All of this is done by our editors in a volunteer capacity, on top of their regular work responsibilities.